muti-ur-rahman/replica-lazy-sms/README.md

 ## Contact

-This project, **QuickSMS Replica**, was created by **Muti-ur-Rahman** as a learning project focused on privacy and online security.
+This project, **QuickSMS**, was created by **Muti-ur-Rahman** as a learning project focused on privacy and online security.
 If you're interested in collaborating, sharing knowledge on privacy-focused tools, or discussing web development concepts, feel free to connect with me on GitHub.
 Let’s explore new ideas together and continue building skills in creating secure and user-friendly digital solutions.